acupoftee/Overwatch-League-API-Documentation/README.md

 # Getting Started
 The Overwatch League is on a mission to celebrate fans and afford them opportunities to become champions through a professional esports ecosystem that embraces passion and rewards excellence.
 This API enables developers to have real time information about teams, players, match updates, and much more!

+<a href="https://discord.gg/PBwan6u">Join our Discord</a> or submit a PR if you want to contribute, ask questions, or share projects using the OWL API!

 ### The API is a RESTful Resource
 Overwatch League API endpoints conform to the design principles of Representational State Transfer (REST).
 This API uses the JSON data format for responses.